openvinotoolkit/geti-sdk/README.md

 ## Introduction
-This package contains tools to interact with a Sonoma Creek cluster via the SC REST API.
+Welcome to the SonomaCreek SDK!
+This python package contains tools to interact with a SonomaCreek server via the REST API.
 It provides functionality for:

-- Project creation from datasets on disk
+- Project creation from annotated datasets on disk
 - Project downloading (images, videos, configuration, annotations, predictions and models)
 - Project creation and upload from a previous download
 - Deploying a project for local inference with OpenVINO
+- Getting and setting project and model configuration
+- Launching and monitoring training jobs
+- Media upload and prediction

+This repository also contains a set of (tutorial style) Jupyter notebooks that demonstrate how to use the SDK.

 ## Installation
 I recommend using an environment manager such as [Anaconda](https://www.anaconda.com/products/individual) or [venv](https://docs.python.org/3/library/venv.html) to create a new Python environment before installing the package and it's requirements.
-The package requires Python version 3.8, so make sure to use that version in your environment.
+The SDK requires Python version 3.8, so make sure to use that version in your environment.

 Once you have created a new environment, follow these steps to install the package:

+### Simple installation
+To install the SonomaCreek SDK from PyPI, simply use `pip install sonoma_creek_sdk`.

+### Advanced installation
+To install the package in editable mode, follow these steps:
 1. Download or clone the repository and navigate to the `sc_api_tools` directory.

 2. From there, install the requirements using